symbol/symbol-docs/source/server.rst

 These nodes are deployed using |catapult-client| software, a C++ rewrite of the previous Java-written NEM distributed ledger that has been running since 2015.

-Learn more about the protocol by reading the |whitepaper| and this :doc:`documentation <concepts/node>`.
+Learn more about the protocol by reading the |techref| and this :doc:`documentation <concepts/node>`.

 ******************
 Building the image